2024–25 Atlanta Hawks season: Draft

 The Hawks entered the draft (which was two days instead of one for the first time since the NBA draft was shortened to two rounds back in 1989) holding only one first round pick.
 Despite only having a 3% chance, Atlanta won the draft lottery on May 12, awarding them with the first overall pick for the first time since 1975.
 This became the first time in NBA history that a play-in tournament team would win the NBA draft lottery without relying on a trade to do so since the Hawks were one of four teams eliminated from playoff contention via the tournament the previous season.

 On the first night of the draft, the Hawks decided to select French small forward Zaccharie Risacher from the LDLC ASVEL Basket in the recently rebranded French LNB Élite as the #1 pick with their only selection.
-Atlanta wouldn't do anything during the second day, though a trade made the day after the draft concluded officially had the Hawks trade for Nikola Đurišić from Serbia with the Miami Heat in a three team deal that included the Houston Rockets.
+Atlanta wouldn't do anything during the second day as they had traded their second-round selection to the Portland Trail Blazers in 2023, though a trade made the day after the draft concluded officially had the Hawks trade for Nikola Đurišić from Serbia with the Miami Heat in a three-team deal that included the Houston Rockets.